zoftrix/dynazof/README.md

 ### Distributed Tracing

 Distributed Tracing is essential to troubleshoot issues in microservices applications.
-Powered by OpenTelemetry, distributed tracing in SigNoz can help you track user requests across services to help you identify performance bottlenecks.
+Powered by OpenTelemetry, distributed tracing in DynaZOF can help you track user requests across services to help you identify performance bottlenecks.

 See user requests in a detailed breakdown with the help of Flamegraphs and Gantt Charts.
 Click on any span to see the entire trace represented beautifully, which will help you make sense of where issues actually occurred in the flow of requests.